sighupio/fury-getting-started/fury-on-eks/README.md

 > ```
 > and edit the `custom-furyctl.yaml` file to fit your needs, when you are done you can use the `--config` flag to specify the path to the configuration file in the
 > following commands.
+> In this demo we will stick to the `furyctl.yaml` file.

 This file contains the information needed to set up the cluster and consists of the following sections: